 "Plan for Ultimate Gains" Custom Strength Program

-You've probably tried several generalized strength training programs before; you might even be on one now.
-Such mass-produced programs are not optimal because they don't take into account variables like injuries, equipment availability, and time constraints.
-With the "Plan for Ultimate Gains" (PUG), there's no reason to settle for less.
+You've probably tried generalized strength training programs; you might even be on one now.
+While convenient, they're not optimal because they don't take into account variables like injuries, equipment availability, and time constraints.
+With the "Plan for Ultimate Gains" (PUG), you no longer have to settle for less.

-Novice lifters.
-Most beginner programs are based on "bro science."
-Steer clear of them and run an effective program from day 1.
+Novices.
+Avoid "bro science" and run an effective program from day 1.

-Intermediate lifters struggling with plateaus.
-Beginner gains don't last forever.
-Your coach will determine the right progression to help you hit PRs again.
+Lifters struggling with plateaus.
+When the "newbie gains" end, your coach will help you hit PRs again.

 Competitive powerlifters.
-Two of my coaches are drug-free raw lifters with meet wins under their belts, so you'll be in good hands before you step on the platform.
+My coaches are drug-free raw lifters with meet wins, so you'll be in good hands before you step on the platform.

-- Athletes building strength for sports.
+- Athletes.
 We've helped rugby players, MMA fighters, and other athletes get stronger and build muscle.
-No crossfitters, please; I said "for sports."

 How It Works

 Run your custom strength program to the letter for the full eight- or sixteen-week period.